-Using a Cover Letter to Get a Job in Australia as a Junior Doctor
+Using a Cover Letter to Get a Job in Australia as a Junior Doctor in 2023

 When applying for jobs in Australia as a junior doctor from the UK, you will usually have an opportunity to share a cover letter alongside your CV.
 This is a great way to give a personal flavour to your application and another opportunity to stand out against other candidates.

 But, many doctors don't bother!
 And those that do often don't make their cover letter as impactful as it could be.
 To help you craft the perfect cover letter, in this article, we will explain:

 👉 When you can submit a cover letter

 👉 What it should typically include, and why